 Finish Time: 10am on finish date

-Level: Must have done 2 seven-day retreats with us before
+Level: Must have done 2 seven-day retreats with us before and 2 intro to vipassana retreats.

 Venue: Buckland Hall, Wales